-Prior to that, Spellings served in a variety of positions in the Bush Administration.
-She is the longest-serving staff member to President George W. Bush.
+Prior to that, Ms. Spellings served in a variety of positions in the Bush Administration.

 She served as U.S. Secretary of Education from 2005 to 2009.
 In that role, she oversaw an agency with a nearly $70 billion budget and more than 10,000 employees and contractors.
 As a member of the President’s Cabinet, she led the implementation of the No Child Left Behind Act (NCLB), a historic national initiative to provide enhanced accountability for the education of 50 million U.S. public school students.